Madonna Banned From Theater Chain After Texting At Film Premiere

 Although League later admitted he was joking about banning the music icon, he later stood by his statement.
 He told Entertainment Weekly: "Yeah, I'm serious, but I don't think it really affects her life that much."

-The singer made headlines earlier this month after writing an essay for Harper's Bazaar in which she confessed she was raped on a rooftop in New York City within months of arriving there at age 19.
+The singer made headlines earlier this month after writing an essay for Harper's Bazaar in which she confessed she was raped at knifepoint on a rooftop in New York City within months of arriving there at age 19.